Chapter 4:

 “Io,” she said.

 “I see,” I acknowledged.
-“Sorry to ask for a favor when we’ve just met, but can you look after my luggage and make sure no one takes it?
+“Sorry to ask for a favor when we’ve just met, but could you look after my luggage and make sure no one takes it?
 I have to use the payphone.”

 “Certainly,” Tatiana said.
 Io also gave a small nod.